RogerSelwyn/O365-HomeAssistant/README.md

 * **Client is public so neither 'client_assertion' nor 'client_secret' should be presented.** Please ensure that you have set "Default client type" to Yes in your Azure app under Authentication ![Default client type img](https://user-images.githubusercontent.com/17211264/72337364-ba936a80-36c2-11ea-834d-2af9b84a8bba.png)
 * **Application {x} is not configured as a multi-tenant application** in your azure app go to Manifest, find the key "signInAudience", change its value to "AzureADandPersonalMicrosoftAccount"

+**_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
+Please wait around 5 minutes between changes to your settings and any auth attemps from Home Assistant